Home on the Range: Modern usage

+An instrumental version of the song was used in the 2011 video game, Rage.

+In 2016, the American progressive rock band Kansas released a version of the song as a bonus track on their album The Prelude Implicit.

 In 2017, a docudrama was released that told the story of the song's origins and the lawsuit from the 1930s that finally concluded the authorship of the song.
 The film was produced by the People's Heartland Foundation and Lone Chimney Films and featured actors Buck Taylor, Rance Howard, Darby Hinton, and the voice of the Kansas City Chiefs, Mitch Holthus.
 The film also included music contributed by Kansas, Sons of the Pioneers, Michael Martin Murphey, and others.
 The film was directed by Ken Spurgeon and aired on regional PBS stations.